-As we already mentioned, you will be required to break down your experiences into three categories: work, research, and volunteer.
-And this leads to the next important consideration: instead of focusing on including a certain number of experiences in total, focus on including experiences that would fit into these three categories.
+Focus on including experiences that would fit into the three main categories.
 In other words, do not leave any of the categories blank.
 Try to have a balanced representation of activities in the ERAS Experience section.

-When it comes to including work experiences, aim to include any paid or unpaid clinical or teaching positions you may have held.
-This can include clinical positions you held throughout your training in medical school or your role as an MCAT tutor for medical school applicants.
+Aim to include any paid or unpaid clinical or teaching positions you may have.
+This can include any clinical positions you held before or during medical school, or non-clinical roles such as your job as an MCAT tutor

 And if you are wondering whether your clinical rotations and electives can be included in your ERAS Experience section, you are not alone.
 Technically, you can include these experiences.
 However, you should base your decision to include or exclude them based on your status as an applicant.
 What do we mean by this?